AaronDovTurkel/swagger-tools/README.md

 ### *Scaffold New Spec*

-An easy and quick set up anyone on the team.
+An easy and quick set up for anyone on the team.

 - Scaffold a new spec from scratch
 - Choose between a complex or basic spec

-### *Generate Components*
+### *Generate Components Continued...*

 Select from a list of components to generate fully scaffolded schemas.
 The schemas will be auto inserted in its proper field.
-Setting to make nested objects/arrays referenced in `#/component/schemas`.

-- schemas
+Upcoming Releases:

 - responses
 - parameters
 - examples